Enhancing Quantum Annealing via entanglement distribution: Background

-Quantum annealers are a special type of analog quantum computers, making their inherent process continuous in time.
-It is governed by a time-dependent Hamiltonian $H(t)$.
+Quantum annealers are a particular kind of analog quantum computers, where their inherent process is continuous in time, governed by a time-dependent slow varying (adiabatic) Hamiltonian $H(t)$.

-At first, the system Hamiltonian is $H_0$, which acts on the initial state $\ket{\psi_0}$, the ground state of $H_0$.
-While the system Hamiltonian slowly evolves to $H_F$, its state evolves to $\ket{\psi_F}$.
-According to the adiabatic theorem (see \cite{albashAdiabaticQuantumComputing2018} for a thorough review on adiabatic quantum computation), the higher the annealing time $t_F$ is, the closer the final state $\ket{\psi_F}$ will be to the ground state of the final Hamiltonian $H_F$.

-To model the system of qubits we will consider the Transverse field Ising Model, and so the starting and final Hamiltonians $H_0$ and $H_F$ take the form in \cref{eq:annealing_H0,eq:annealing_HF}, respectively.
-The qubits are labeled by the ordered set $\Omega=(q_0, q_1, ..., q_{N-1})$.
-The $h_i$ terms correspond to local fields applied to the qubit $i$, which are represented by nodes in a graph \cref{fig:example-net}.
+The system of qubits is modeled with the transverse field Ising Model.
+It consists of an initial Hamiltonian $H_0$, often referred to as the mixing Hamiltonian, and its ground state is the starting point of the annealing evolution.
+There is also a final Hamiltonian $H_F$, called target or objective Hamiltonian.
+Quantum annealing corresponds, in essence, to a quantum search, where the target is the ground state of the final Hamiltonian $H_F$.
+The mixing Hamiltonian $H_0$ dictates the search space of the annealing process.
+In the standard implementations of quantum annealing, $H_0$ and $H_F$ take the form of \cref{eq:annealing_H0,eq:annealing_HF}, respectively.
+The $h_i$ terms correspond to local fields applied to the qubit $i$.
 With 2-body Hamiltonians, we have the couplings $J_{ij}$ which quantify the strength of the $\sigma^z\sigma^z$ interactions between the qubits $i,j$.
-The qubits in the set $\Omega$ then are connected by the edges $e_0$ that indicate which qubits are coupled, i.e. $e_0=\{ (i,j): J_{ij}\ne 0\}$.
+We label the qubits with the set $\Omega=\{0, 1, ...\}$.
+These are connected by the set of edges $e$ that indicate which qubits are coupled, i.e. $e=\{ (i,j): J_{ij}\ne 0\}$.

-In the context of computation, this process is useful as an optimization meta-heuristic, where the final Hamiltonian $H_F$ encodes the objective function.
+In the context of computation, this process is useful as an optimization meta-heuristic, where the final Hamiltonian $H_F$ encodes an objective function.
 Furthermore, having $H_F$ expressed in the Ising Model, quantum annealing becomes an ideal process for solving Quadratic Unconstrained Binary Optimization (QUBO) problems \cite{gloverQuantumBridgeAnalytics,lucasIsingFormulationsMany2014}.
 These problems, other than being generally hard to solve, are often defined on graphs with a large number of connections.
 This limits the use of current generation quantum annealers as they suffer from connectivity problems as discussed above.